EthanMerrill/sailboat-races/README.md

 - [x] update homepage to show where to sail
 - [x] search bar
 - [ ] UI Cleanup but specifically
-  - [ ] make a universal card component for clubs
+  - [x] make a universal card component for clubs
+  - [x] make a component for hero image and pattern if no image
+  - [ ] make a component for location
+  - [ ] make a component for facilities labels with icons
   - [ ] Make badges make sense
   - [ ] update Iconography where it makes sense, remove otherwise
   - [ ] Add custom colors, fonts, and styles to the theme